MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

 Ensure that the server making the SQL connection using DAC has .Net 4.0 installed.
-If you are connecting using the *msdeploy.exe* client, ensure that it has .Net 4.0 listed as its first option in the *msdeploy.exe* config file.
+If you're connecting using the *msdeploy.exe* client, ensure that it has .Net 4.0 listed as its first option in the *msdeploy.exe* config file.
 If you're connecting to the `msdepsvc` server endpoint (Web Deployment Agent service), ensure that it has .Net 4.0 listed as its first option in the `msdepsvc.exe` config file.

 <a id="ERROR_MAX_NUM_APPLICATIONS_EXCEEDED"></a>